sadia-zannat/MyClass-Java/README.md

-# MyClass-Java
+# Exam and Quiz Management System

-A simple Java program
+A simple Java program to manage multiple quizzes and display instant results accurately.

 ## How to Run Locally
 1. Download this repository.